BondadaNagadevi/Career-Guidance/README.md

 # Career-Guidance
-this is career guidance website which is beneficial to students.
+This webiste is career guidance website which is beneficial to students.
+It can gide students throuh the pathways in which they want to create their strong career.